 |~What Happened to Rosa?~

 Romance is dear to the heart of Mayme Ladd, hosiery clerk in Friedman's department store.
-When
+When a

-dollars, that she is the incarnation of a spirit whose nickname is Rosa Alviro, a Spanish dancer.
+that she is the incarnation of a spirit whose nickname is Rosa Alviro, a Spanish dancer.

-Maybe goes back to her dingy room and looks through the family album till she finds a picture of
+Maybe goes back to her dingy room and looks through the family album till she finds a picture of her

 The Next day Dr. Drew, a young man, patronizes Mayme's counter, and she picks him as her hero.

-She meets him later at a masked ball on a yacht, recognizes him without his recognizing her, and
+She meets him later at a masked ball on a yacht, recognizes him without his recognizing her, and falls

 Much to Gwen's surprise, however, she finds her adventuresome room-mate in bed when she